-Programme Rep training offers you the chance to meet other Reps as well as helping you gain skills, such as; getting feedback from students, how to bring up issues to the university and how to make sure the university take your feedback into account.
+Programme Rep training offers you more info on your role as well as helping you gain skills, such as; getting feedback from students, how to bring up issues to the university and how to make sure the university takes your feedback into account.

 All Programme Reps are required to attend training, if you're a first year then you'll get most use out of attending one of our in-person training sessions.
-You can find dates for the upcoming sessions on our website here:
+You can find dates for the upcoming sessions on our website here: www.suug.co.uk/academicrep/

-greenwichsu.co.uk/academicrep/